aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

 *Note*: xs is not some special "pattern matching" variable.
 It's just like any other variable. x::y would bind the head of the list to x and the rest of it to y.
-The s is just used by convention.
+The s on the end is just used by convention.

 If you want to bind, say, the first three elements to variables and the rest of the list to another variable, you can use something like